 During a tonic clonic seizure the person goes stiff ('tonic' phase), usually falls to the ground, and shakes or has jerking movements ('clonic' phase).
 Their breathing may be affected, and they may go pale or blue, particularly around their mouth.
 They may also bite their tongue or cheek.

 Some people have clonic seizures without going stiff to start with.
 Although it can be frightening to see, this is not usually a medical emergency.
 Usually, once the movements have stopped, the person recovers and their breathing goes back to normal.

-- · Try to stay calm. - Check the time to see how long the seizure lasts (see page 10 for why this is important). - Only move the person if they are in a dangerous place, for example in the road.
-Instead, move any objects (such as furniture) away from them so they don't hurt themselves. - Put something soft (such as a jumper) under their head, or cup their head in your hands, to stop it hitting the ground. - Look for medical jewellery or an ID card for information about what to do. - Do not hold them down allow the seizure to happen. - Do not put anything in their mouth they will not swallow their tongue. - Try to stop other people crowding around.
-After the seizure - Gently roll them on to their side into the recovery position (see page 14). - If their breathing sounds difficult or noisy, gently open their mouth to check that nothing is blocking their airway. - Wipe away any spit from their mouth. - Try to minimise any embarrassment.
-If they have wet themselves, deal with this as privately as possible (for example, put a coat over them). - Stay with them until they have completely recovered.
-They may need gentle reassurance.
+- Try to stay calm. - Check the time to see how long the seizure lasts (see below for why this is important). - Only move the person if they are in a dangerous place, for example in the road.
+Instead, move any objects (such as furniture) away from them so they don't hurt themselves. - Put something soft (such as a jumper) under their head, or cup their head in your hands, to stop it hitting the ground. - Look for medical jewellery or an ID card for information about what to do. - Do not hold them down allow the seizure to happen. - Do not put anything in their mouth they will not swallow their tongue. - · Try to stop other people crowding around.

+After the seizure

+- Gently roll them on to their side into the recovery position (see page 4). - If their breathing sounds difficult or noisy, gently open their mouth to check that nothing is blocking their airway. - Wipe away any spit from their mouth.